giantswarm/envctl/README.md

 `envctl` supports a powerful YAML-based configuration system to customize its behavior, define new MCP servers, and manage port-forwarding rules.
 This allows you to tailor `envctl` precisely to your development needs.

+### New: Flexible Cluster Configuration 🚀

+The new cluster configuration system allows you to:
+- Define multiple clusters with specific roles (observability, target, custom)
+- Switch between clusters dynamically through the TUI
+- Have different services connect to different clusters based on their needs
+- Mix and match clusters from different providers (Giant Swarm, GKE, EKS, etc.)
+- Override cluster configurations for different environments (dev vs prod)

 Configurations are loaded in layers (default, user-global, project-specific), with later layers overriding earlier ones.
-You can manage global settings, define how MCP servers are run (as local commands or containers), and specify detailed port-forwarding rules, including dynamic Kubernetes context targeting (`"mc"`, `"wc"`, or explicit contexts).
+You can manage global settings, define how MCP servers are run (as local commands or containers), and specify detailed port-forwarding rules, including dynamic cluster targeting.

 ### Configuration Examples